Ruuv1337/RTP_IX/README.md

 3. Some minor bug fixes
 4. Priest status is checked.
 5. Hide dmgNumbers on use 'ttall'

-Log on 12.11.19
-1. Add new function "TeleTarget" (autouse)
+6. Add new function "TeleTarget" (autouse)
-2. Add command ttcrys (for TeleTarget on Corsair battleground)
+7. Add command ttcrys (for TeleTarget on Corsair battleground)
-3. change commands "crys" "ll" "rl" to "tpcrys" "tpll" "tprl"
+8. change commands "crys" "ll" "rl" to "tpcrys" "tpll" "tprl"

-Log on 07.11.19
-1. Some minor bug fixes
+9. Some minor bug fixes
-2. Added hack for pets.
+10. Added hack for pets.

 info: If you got any “TEMPORARY" pet, now you have the opportunity to transfer all his skills to your "permanent" companion :)
 ```